FIDATA/website/src/content/en/existing_problems.md

 2. They are black boxes.

-3. Most of products work exclusively under Windows.
+3. Most of the products work exclusively under Windows.

 4. They have architectural flaws and don't meet those or other requirements for good software for trading.